Powell: “Inflation still high… Uncertainty from Middle East variables”

 Loading IndicatorLoading Indicator

-Jerome Powell, chair of the US Federal Reserve (Fed), said inflationary pressures remain persistent.
+Jerome Powell, chair of the US Federal Reserve (Fed), assessed that inflationary pressures remain persistent.

-He estimated the February personal consumption expenditures (PCE) price index increase at 2.8% and core PCE at 3.0%, adding that near-term inflation expectations have also risen recently.
+He estimated that the year-on-year increase in the February Personal Consumption Expenditures (PCE) price index was 2.8% and core PCE was 3.0%, and explained that near-term inflation expectations have also risen recently.

-He also pointed to geopolitical risk as a key variable, saying "it is uncertain how the situation in the Middle East will affect the economy."
+He also pointed to geopolitical risks as a key variable, saying, “The impact of the situation in the Middle East on the economy is uncertain.”

-He warned in particular that higher energy prices could push up headline inflation in the near term.
+In particular, he warned that rising energy prices could push up headline inflation in the near term.

-Meanwhile, Powell assessed that the rate cuts carried out last year have created a policy environment that is now close to the current level of the neutral rate.
+Meanwhile, Powell said the rate cuts carried out last year created a policy environment close to the current neutral rate level.

 Powell, Fed chair / Photo = Fed website